Table of Contents

 At the State level, a multiple-member LLC does not pay income tax at the corporate level, since it is treated as a partnership for tax purposes.
 The tax liability will pass through to the members.
 They will pay income tax according to their tax statuses.

 However, an LLC still needs to do some reporting.
-If the profits or losses of an LLC connects to a Delaware source, it must file the Delaware Form 300 (the partnership return) to the Division of Revenue.
+If the profits or losses of an LLC connect to a Delaware source, it must file the Delaware Form 300 (the partnership return) to the Division of Revenue.
 The filing deadline is before the 15th day of the third month after the fiscal year ends.
-If an LLC does not have any Delaware-sourced income or loss, it needs not file the return form.

 Subsequently, members of the LLC will need to report their income (which comes from the partnership) to the Division of Revenue.
 Residents need to file the Delaware Form 200-01, meanwhile, non-residents need to file Form 200-02.
 If non-residents do not have any Delaware-sourced income, no filing is needed.
 The deadline is by the last day of the fourth month after the fiscal year ends.